-The Association of Directors of Environment, Economy, Planning and Transport (ADEPT) represents place directors from county, unitary and combined authorities, along with Local Enterprise Partnerships (LEPs) and corporate partners drawn from key service sectors.
-ADEPT members are at the very heart of maximising sustainable growth in communities throughout the UK.
-We are delivering the projects that are key to unlocking broader economic success and creating more resilient communities, economies and infrastructure.
+The Association of Directors of Environment, Economy, Planning and Transport (ADEPT) is responsible for providing day-to-day services including local highways, recycling, waste and planning.
+ADEPT members are at the very heart of delivering clean sustainable growth, tackling climate change at a local level.
+We manage the projects that are fundamental to creating more resilient, inclusive and safe communities, economies and infrastructure.

-We represent members' interests by proactively engaging central government on emerging policy and issues, responding to consultations and enquiries, and promoting initiatives aimed at influencing government policy.
-We also represent public sector interests across all our key areas.
+We represent members' interests by proactively engaging central government on emerging policy and issues, responding to consultations and enquiries, creating national guidance, and promoting initiatives aimed at influencing government policy.
+We also represent public sector interests across all our key areas in national sectoral organisations.

-- sustainable growth
+- delivering clean, sustainable growth through recovery and regeneration

 - planning & housing